mfries8/Andvari/README.md

 Andvari is operated via a central command-line interface with four distinct steps for a complete field deployment.

 ### Step 1: Prepare Training Data (`slice`)
 Before you can train the model, you need to chop your calibration flights into digestible tiles.
-The Slicer is directory-aware and will maintain your folder structure.
+The Slicer includes an interactive UI so you can identify targets before the code shreds the images.

-1. Fly your calibration patches.
+1. Fly a calibration patch seeded with your painted proxy meteorites.
-2. Drop the raw, un-chopped images into their respective subfolders (`positive`, `negative`, `test`) inside your training directory.
+2. Dump the raw images into your `./data/raw_calibration_1/` folder.
-3. Run the Slicer on the root directory.
-It will automatically recreate your subfolders inside a new `sliced` directory and dump the tiles appropriately:
+3. Run the Slicer with the annotation flag:

-    python main.py slice --input ./data/field_1_training/ --output ./data/field_1_training/sliced/
+    python main.py slice --input ./data/raw_calibration_1/ --output ./data/field_1_training/ --annotate

-*(Pro-Tip: If you want the code to automatically filter out empty dirt from a folder of mixed images, append the `--triage` flag to the command.
-It will create a `suspects/` folder for rapid human review).*
+4. **The UI Workflow:** A window will pop up showing your first image.
+The code will pre-scan the image and draw **yellow circles** around anything dark.
+    * If a yellow circle is a real proxy rock, click it (a green dot will appear).
+    * Ignore shadows and dirt.
+    * Press **Spacebar** or **N** to advance to the next image.
+5. Once you clear the last image, the swarm will take over and instantly chop the images, routing tiles with your clicked coordinates into the `positive/` folder and everything else into the `negative/` folder.

 ### Step 2: Field Fine-Tuning (`train`)
-Fine-tune your lab weights to the local terrain using the newly sliced data:
+Fine-tune your lab weights to the local terrain using the data you just annotated:

-    python main.py train --dataset ./data/field_1_training/sliced/ --base_weights ./models/base.pth --output_weights ./models/field_1_tuned.pth --epochs 15
+    python main.py train --dataset ./data/field_1_training/ --base_weights ./models/base.pth --output_weights ./models/field_1_tuned.pth --epochs 15

 ### Step 3: The Main Search (`pipeline`)
 Once you have flown the massive grid search over the target fall ellipse, dump the raw SD card images into your `raw_flight_1` directory and unleash the swarm: